namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 ## Mythos and tge Halting Problem
 On security now[16] , interesting comparison of Mythos to Y2K.
 However, host calls code as math, yet, my response would be thst we have such a thing as the halting problem, where we know we cannot predict statically if a program will finish and so by extension, likely we cannot prove bugs are true or actionable statically (my hypothesis ).

+## Worse Than No Code
+UML?
+No Code?
+That was crap.
+Here is no code take two.

 # References
 1. Ivan @ datasaur.ai
 2. https://www.theatlantic.com/app/webview/687022/